With Nagasu and Rippon Wowing Crowd, U.S. Figure Skating Team Wins Bronze

 "It was a really special feeling today waking up from my nap and seeing that Adam had really thrown it down and then we we started warming up, seeing Mirai nail that triple axel was just an amazing thing," said Alex Shibutani, the other co-captain.

-"A lot of us had had been feeling speechless," Sciema Knierim said.
+"A lot of us had been feeling speechless," Scimeca Knierim said.
 "It's hard to really explain the honor it is to have an Olympic medal.
-It's something we have for ever.
+It's something we have forever.
 It's a blessing, and I could not have thought of a better team to share it with because we have all had our own journeys to get here."

-For the record, the U.S. team is: Nagasu, Rippon, and the Shibutanis, in addition to Nathan Chen, Chris Knierim, and Bradie Tennell.
+For the record, the U.S. team is: Nagasu, Rippon, Scimeca Knierim and the Shibutanis, in addition to Nathan Chen, Chris Knierim and Bradie Tennell.

-In another notable result from the team competition, the Olympic Athletes from Russia team, as they're called under an anti-doping punishment, now has its first silver medal of these games.
+In another notable result from the team competition, the Olympic Athletes from Russia team, as it's called under an anti-doping punishment, now has its first silver medal of these games.